 1. AN ACTUAL NOTEBOOK

-If you like the idea of taking down notes with pen and paper, a dedicated notebook is a good option since it keeps everything in one place.
-A notebook with alphabetical or color-coded tabs can do the trick, as long as you have a system to organise your entries to make sure it’s easily searchable: is it by date and time, or do you put nouns ahead of the verbs?
+If you like the idea of taking down notes with a pen and paper, a dedicated notebook is a good option since it keeps everything in one place.
+A notebook with alphabetical or color-coded tabs can do the trick, as long as you have a system to organise your entries to make sure it’s easily searchable: do you group words according to topic or by situations you might use them in?

 Notecards are portable vocabulary notebooks: you can easily put them in your pockets!
 Dedicate each notecard to a single word and definition, shuffle a deck or two every day and memorise each word during commutes.
 You can easily jot down new words when you see them with blank notecards in hand.
 However, that can also be a disadvantage since you can easily lose them, so make sure you store them in one place.